-This north central state of Mexico is one of the country’s smallest.
+This north-central state of Mexico is one of the country’s smallest.
 Queretaro is bordered by the Mexican states of Michoacán, San Luis Potosi, Mexico, Guanajuato, and Hidalgo.
 In spite of its small size, Queretaro is largely known for its diverse terrain that ranges from desert to rainforest.
 With its capital city, also called Queretaro, the state attracts visitors from around the country and the world with its historical and cultural sites.

 With an area of 4,511 square miles, Queretaro also celebrates a population 1,879,047 people.
 Its capital is also its largest city with a population of 804,663 people.
 This city is also a hub for culture and education for the state.
-Queretaro was admitted as a state in 1823 and is currently divided in eighteen municipalities.
+Queretaro was admitted as a state in 1823 and is currently divided into eighteen municipalities.
 Besides the capital, other major cities in Queretaro include San Juan del Rio, Corregidora, and El Marques.
 Mining, especially for opals, is an important industry for the state; manufacturing, farming, and ranching are also essential features of the state’s economy.

 Geography and Landscape